hydephp/develop/docs/advanced-features/navigation-api.md

 </a>
 ```

+This will output an anchor tag with the correct link and label, and if the item is active, it will add an `active` class to the tag.

 ### Creating Navigation Items

 There are two syntaxes for creating NavigationItem instances, you can use a standard constructor or the static create method.